nmushegian/minicash-wikidocs/pages/minicash.md

 	- A *tiny* spec means that it is realistic to see many different cross-tested client implementations, ensuring that it is defined by spec and not reference implementation.
 	- A *final* spec means that you can reason through the incentives and architecture and make long-term plans, knowing that the definition of the system will not be changed by someone else.
 -
 - Minicash is just a massively simplified version of Bitcoin.
+- One goal is to s
-There are no -
+-
 - [[philosophy]] and design context
 - [[principles]] of minicash